WESTMORLAND CRICKET LEAGUE RULES 2022

 This subsection shall not apply to expatriates of the United Kingdom and British Citizen passport holders

-c No player shall play for more than one Club in the League in the same season, unless by consent of the Management Committee.
+c No player shall play for more than one Club in any Weekend Cricket League in the same season, unless by consent of the Management Committee.

 d Only amateur players are eligible to take part in any senior League or Cup Competition.